-R. Kelly Has Been Dropped By RCA Records, Billboard Reports
+R. Kelly Has Been Dropped By RCA Records, 'Billboard' Reports

 According to a report by Billboard magazine on Friday afternoon, R. Kelly has been dropped by RCA Records.
 The move comes in the wake of a documentary series called Surviving R. Kelly that aired on Lifetime and cataloged more than 25 years of accusations of sexual and physical abuse made against Kelly by a number of women, including seven who were interviewed on camera.